 The Arlington International Film Festival (AIFF) organizers are thrilled to announce the Jury Members for the 6th annual Film Festival scheduled October 27-30 at the Capitol Theatre in East Arlington.
 Each year, AIFF invites and appoints Jurors who hold sole responsibility for choosing the films that will be screened as well as the films that receive awards.
 These jurors were chosen for their knowledge, creativity, innovation and experience in the film industry and will be judging over 2500 submissions received from as near as Boston and as far away as Iran.

-This year, AIFF invites Kate Bernhardt, Lawrence Benedict, Rick Beyer, Alice Bouvrie, Barbara Costa, Paul Dervis, Elizabeth DiNolfo, John Kusiak, Christopher LeGare, Michael Mahin, Bob Nesson, Nuno Sá Pessoa, Phil Pritchard, Charles H. Schuerhoff, Bernice Schneider, Sophie Seifried, Eric Stange, Marga Varea, and Yahia Zakaria, and .
-Congratulations to the Jurors and we look forward to enjoying their selections with you at the screenings in October!
+This year, AIFF invites Kate Bernhardt, Lawrence Benedict, Rick Beyer, Alice Bouvrie, Barbara Costa, Paul Dervis, Elizabeth DiNolfo, John Kusiak, Michael Mahin, Nuno Sá Pessoa, Phil Pritchard, Charles H. Schuerhoff, Cheryl Hamilton, Bernice Schneider, Sophie Seifried, Eric Stange, Marga Varea, Nicolas Thilo-McGovern, Nuria Pellicer, Alice Markowitz, and Yahia Zakaria, and .
+Congratulations to the Jurors and we look forward to enjoying their selections with you at the screenings in November!